ENTS-Source/SuperSimon/protocol.md

 ### Serial Communication

-The Raspberry Pi is expecting 9600 Baud 8N1 communication.
+The Raspberry Pi is expecting 9600/8N1 communication.
 Any connected client should use the same communication setup.

 ### Basic overview